jLevere/flask_trace/README.md

 # flask_trace
-small webapp that returns the headers from the received request
+small webapp that returns the headers from received request